oroinc/documentation/user_guide/workflow_management.rst

   :header: "**Field**","**Description**"
   :widths: 10, 30

-  "**Name**","Name used to refer to the transition in the system.
-It is recommended to keep the name meaningful."
+  "**Name**","Name used to refer to the transition in the system."
   "**From step** and **To step**", "A dropdown contains the list of steps defined for the workflow.
-You can choose any two steps and define a transition between them."
+You can choose any two steps and define the transition between them."
   "**View form**","When a transition is performed, a form with the entity :ref:`attributes <user-guide-workflow-designer-attributes>` appears that shall be submitted to change the step.
   Use the field, to define if this form shall be displayed in a popup window or a separate page."